AmazingDD/MF-pytorch/README.md

  * @Description:
  -->

-# Matrix Factorizatopn with Pytorch
+# MF-pytorch

-an implementation
+A pytorch implementation for one of the state-of-art recommendation algorithm proposed by Koren.

-This repository contains algorithms below:
+**This repository contains algorithms below:**

 * `LR`: Logistc Regression